bburhans/vision/README.md

 The Vision projects form an integrated collection of programs and libraries supporting mail, news (NNTP), and calendaring functions.
 Unlike some other applications the Vision projects are intended to expose the technical details of these systems and thus support "expert" users.
+The name reflects the idea that these programs give such users "vision" into the systems they support.

-These projects also make use of several supporting facilities including
+In addition to mail, news, and calendaring, these projects include supporting facilities for:

-1. Cryptography
+1. Cryptography [stored elsewhere for legal reasons]
 2. HTML rendering
 3. Image processing
-4. Various algorithms and data structures
+4. Various supporting algorithms and data structures

 The primary programming language of the Vision projects is Ada.
 The long term goal is to depend minimally on third party libraries, particularly third party libraries in other languages.